-Paychecks are available through direct deposit or may be picked up at your location on Friday afternoons at 3:00 PM.
-Our pay period runs Monday to Sunday and you will be paid on Friday for the previous week's hours.
+Paychecks are available through direct deposit or may be picked up at your location on Friday afternoon at 3 PM.
+Our pay period runs Monday to Sunday, and you will be paid on Friday for the previous week's hours.
+Direct deposit is a convenient and secure way to guarantee that your check will be in your bank account on Friday morning, without the hassle of running to the bank or having to deposit your check via a mobile app.
+It is the employee's responsibility to verify rates of pay in a timely manner and report any discrepancies to manager.

-All required deductions, such as federal, state and local taxes, and all authorized voluntary deductions, such as health insurance contributions, 401K contributions, meal deductions (if applicable), will be deducted automatically from your paychecks.
+All required deductions such as federal, state and local taxes, and all authorized voluntary deductions, such as health insurance contributions, 401K contributions, meal deductions (if applicable), will be deducted automatically from your paycheck.
 Please review your paycheck.
 If at any time you feel that an error has been made on your paycheck, please promptly discuss the matter with your manager, who will assist you in taking the appropriate steps to review and, if necessary, make the appropriate corrections.